pragmarb/pragma-operation/README.md

 #    }
 ```

-If you want to customize how you handle authorization, you can use the non-bang version
+If you want to customize how you handle authorization, you can use the non-bang method `#authorize`:
-`#authorize`:

 ```ruby
 module API